RadialDevGroup/ombudsman/ATTENDANCE.md

 * Please work 40 hours per week or allocate PTO to cover.

-* In the event of a deadline, weekend work will only be required if you were aware of the deadline at the begingging of the week.
+* In the event of a deadline, weekend work will only be required if you were aware of the deadline at the beginning of the week.
 In practice this means that teams may need to work outside of business hours to meet their goals.
 Please avoid scenarios where weekend work will be required, as much as possible.